fscorrupt/awesome-stars/README.md

 ## go

 - [sbondCo/Watcharr](https://github.com/sbondCo/Watcharr) - Open source, self-hostable watched list for all your content (movies, tv series, anime) with user authentication, modern and clean UI and a very simple setup.
-- [gravitational/teleport](https://github.com/gravitational/teleport) - Protect access to all of your infrastructure.
+- [gravitational/teleport](https://github.com/gravitational/teleport) - Protect access to all of your infrastructure
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [julianolorenzato/trendle](https://github.com/julianolorenzato/trendle) - 🔥 A self-hosted, real-time polling system.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go